vmware-archive/git-commit-integration/README.md

 * Configure an External Link which has a pattern to extract an external ID from a git commit message and a replacement pattern to construct an external URI from the ID
 * Associate one or more External Links with a Repo
-* Display one or all pushes for a repo
+* Display pushes for a specific repo
-* Display one or all commits for a repo
+* Display commits for a specific push
 * Display all branches for a repo (i.e. head refs: `curl -s https://api.github.com/repos/:owner/:repo/git/refs/heads`)
 * Display all commits which are currently or were previously on a given branch (ref)